 - Strep Throat (child must be on antibiotics for 48 hours before coming to the museum.)

 - Any of the following contagious diseases: measles, mumps, rubella, roseola, and chicken pox.
 Children with chicken pox may not come until all of the sores are crusted and there are no new eruptions.

 Staff may be called upon to identify the following symptoms and to ask a visitor to leave if symptoms are present.
 If a visitor is asked to leave, free passes to return will be given to the visitor.

 * * * * *

 As is always the case at the Mid-Hudson Children’s Museum, the health and safety of our guests, staff, and volunteers remains our highest priority.
-Coronavirus is a rapidly evolving situation, and is one we are monitoring closely.
+We will reopen when it is safe for us to do so in our high-touch space.